kaixuannnn/mosh-angular-learn1/README.md

 - ngClass we use to render a class based on some expression
 - same as how it works as classbinding

+8. custom derivative

+- code applied demonstrate on how to make a custom derivative
+- hostListener decorator used to subscribe to the event raised by the dom object